sm-moshi/ai-memory-cli/README.md

 - `list <subfolder>`: Lists all files in the given memory bank subfolder (e.g., `core`, `systemPatterns`).
 - `write <relativePath> <content>`: Writes the given content to the specified memory bank file.

+> **Note:** Validation is enforced on both read and write for `core/projectbrief.md`, `core/productContext.md`, and `core/activeContext.md`.
+If a required section is missing, the operation will fail with a clear error.
+To fix, ensure your file includes all required headings as shown in the templates.

 Example:
 ```sh
 ai-memory-cli list core